 Isopropyl alcohol, which may be used to disinfect the venipuncture site, can contaminate the collected sample and cause nonspecific interferences of the analytical measurement.
-Isopropyl alcohol contamination is prevented by swabbing the venipuncture site, which was wiped with isopropyl alcohol, with a dry gauze bandage and allowing the site to dry for 5 to 10 sec.
+Contamination is prevented by drying the site that has been swabbed with isopropyl alcohol with a gauze bandage and allowing it to dry for 5 to 10 sec.

-The specimen type is whole blood collected in specially cleaned, 10 ml draw, 16 mm i.d. by 100 mm long glass tubes containing approximately 20 mg potassium oxalate and 25 mg sodium fluoride.
-Additional information on preparation of these blood collection tubes can be found in Section 4.d.
+The specimen type is whole blood collected in specially cleaned, 10-ml or 7-ml draw glass tubes containing potassium oxalate and sodium fluoride anticoagulant.
+Additional information on preparation of these blood collection tubes can be found in Section 6.d.